 - Explore your creativity in our relaxed studio atmosphere.

 - Glass of wine, tea/coffee and biscuits.

 - Optional use of cartridge paper and/or bulky news sheet.

 - A varied roster of life drawing models.

 - Any of your own materials, sketchbooks or papers.

 Students from beginners to advanced.

 Vendor since 2017

-Gloworm Studios is a unique art school located in the heart of Northcote.
+Gloworm Studios is a unique art school located in the heart of Fairfield.
 Led by professional illustrator Marianna Marx, our programs specialise in painting, drawing and illustration.
-Our classes are kept small to make sure each student receives the quality attention they deserve.
 Gloworm Studios is a warm and nurturing environment where artists both young and young at heart are invited to immerse themselves in their creativity and imagination.

 Marianna Marx has taught art alongside her illustration career for the past 10 years.
 Her experiences include working in the education department at the De Young Museum in San Francisco, an artist residency at Caulfield Grammar School, one on one art tutoring for children and adults, after school art classes, corporate workshops and working alongside artists with intellectual disabilities.
 Marianna has taken insight from each of these experiences to create an art school of her own where she can share her love for creative expression with others in her local community.